Commercial Driver’s Licenses and the Law

 Penalties for a Michigan CDL Suspension

-Violations can include DUI/OWI or other related offenses, refusal of the preliminary breath test, speeding, reckless driving, and violation of out-of-service orders.
+Violations can include DUI/OWI or other related offenses, preliminary breath test refusal, speeding, reckless driving, and violation of out-of-service orders.
 A violation can result in the suspension of a commercial driver’s license.
 You are subject to a 1-year disqualification for a 1st violation of any major offense, including alcohol or drug-related offenses, refusal to submit to a chemical test, committing a hit and run, leaving the scene of an accident, and committing a felony with your commercial vehicle.
-The disqualification is extended to 3 years if a violation occurs while carrying hazardous material.
+The disqualification is extended to three (3)years if a violation occurs while carrying hazardous material.
 The disqualification is a lifetime for a 2nd offense.

 Driving under the influence in a commercial vehicle is having a blood alcohol content of 0.04% or higher.
 You can be placed out of service for 24 hours if you refuse a preliminary breath test, consume alcohol within four (4) hours of driving a commercial vehicle, or consume any alcohol while operating a commercial vehicle.

 Additionally, you must notify your employer within 30 days of any traffic conviction, the end of the next day after receiving a suspension/disqualification notice, and within 24 hours of an out-of-service order.
-It is important to note that any offenses committed in a non-commercial vehicle can count against your CDL and result in a commercial driver’s license suspension.
+It is important to note that offenses committed in a non-commercial vehicle can count against your CDL and result in a commercial driver’s license suspension.

 CDL Suspension Hearings in Michigan

 If you are considering contesting the suspension or disqualification of your CDL, you should have the assistance of a Michigan driver’s license appeal attorney.
 There are special rules and deadlines, and you should have legal help to navigate the system.

 Generally, administrative hearings need to be requested within 14 days of your arrest or suspension.
-Some documents and evaluations need to be completed and forwarded to a hearing officer before the hearing date.
+Some documents and evaluations must be completed and forwarded to a hearing officer before the hearing date.